MaastrichtU-IDS/translator-openpredict/docs/dev/README.md

 You can provide the path you want to be used as directory to store models and features files.
 By default it will do it in a `data` folder in the directory where you started openpredict api

-1. Build and start the `openpredict-api` container with [docker-compose](https://docs.docker.com/compose/)
+1. Build and start the `openpredict-api` container with a Virtuoso triplestore locally using [docker-compose](https://docs.docker.com/compose/)

 ```bash
 docker-compose up -d